DanielZhao1990/interaction-mcp/README.md

 To integrate this MCP service with AI tools, follow these steps:

 1. Start the MCP service: `python main.py run`
-2. Configure the MCP endpoint in the AI tool, pointing to the service address (e.g., `http://127.0.0.1:8000/sse`)
+2. Configure the MCP endpoint in the AI tool, choosing either stdio or SSE protocol as needed
 3. Call the appropriate MCP tool when the AI model needs user input or option selection

 ## Examples